 You can write sentences.
 You can write paragraphs.
-However, can you organize all those paragraphs into a coherent document?
+Can you organize all those paragraphs into a coherent document?

 State your document's scope